5N ID Integration

 Get Authorized

 Use your Client ID and Client Secret to obtain OAuth2 access tokens via client_credentials flow.
-Include the Bearer token in the Authorization header for all API requests.
+For API requests, include the Bearer token in the Authorization header.
+The SDK handles this automatically.

 Overview